SharifElHaloul/Code-institute-Project-1/README.md

 This is only due to the fact that I used sections instead of divs in certain locations which, according to my research, is fine

-I then tested the locations and classes pages on the w3 validator whcih returned the following errors:
+I then tested the locations, classes and contact pages on the w3 validator whcih returned the following errors:

 ![locations W3 errors](assets/images/locations-page-bugs-readme.png)

 According to my reeasrch there is no immediate way around this if you want a button that links to another page without Javascript code.
 I attempted to just use an anchor tag and type of button but this still came up with an error.